FishWash/pointer-mace/README.md

 Hero, the evil army of shapes is attacking!

 They want one thing:
-your MEAT
+Your MEAT!

-Here, take this mace.
+Terrifying, I know.
+Here, take this mace, fight them off for as long as you can!
-Protect thy meat!

 [Play it in your browser!](https://fishwash.github.io/pointer-mace/)